How often are Elections held?

 Who are my existing representatives?

-Please visit our Board Members webpage to identify your existing directly elected representatives for any of these electoral divisions.
-The last election was not contested.
+Please visit our Board Members webpage to identify your existing directly elected representative(s) for any of these electoral divisions.
+The last election was not contested in any electoral division.

 How do I stand for election or nominate someone?